Lebanon national football team: 2015–2019: First Asian Cup qualification and record unbeaten run

-2020–present: Recent history
+2020–2024: Post-COVID era and 2023 Asian Cup

 Former national team captain Jamal Taha was appointed head coach in summer 2020.
 North Korea withdrew from the World Cup qualifiers in May 2021, and their previous results were voided; this highly benefited Lebanon, as they had only gained one point in two games against them.
 Despite only winning only one of their following three games, other results went in Lebanon's favour and they finished among the best runners-up, qualifying to the 2023 Asian Cup for the third time, and the final round of 2022 World Cup qualification for the second time.

-Between September 2021 and March 2022, Lebanon played in Group A of the final round of qualification under coach Ivan Hašek; they were drawn with Iran, South Korea, the UAE, Iraq and Syria.
-Lebanon's performance was inconsistent, gaining five points away from home, but only one at home.
-Having earned five points from the opening four games, most notably via a 3–2 win against Syria, the team was noted as an "early surprise", sitting in the play-off qualifying third place as the lowest-ranked team in the round.
-Lebanon only gained one point from the remaining six games, and finished in last place with six points.
+Lebanon played in Group A of the final round of qualification under coach Ivan Hašek between September 2021 and March 2022, and were drawn with Iran, South Korea, the UAE, Iraq and Syria.
+Having earned five points in the first four games (all away from home), most notably via a 3–2 win against Syria, the team was noted as an "early surprise", sitting in the play-off qualifying third place as the lowest-ranked team in the round.
+In the remaining six games (including five at home), Lebanon earned only one point and finished in last place with six points.
 The qualification campaign was partially covered by Captains, a docuseries released by FIFA and Netflix following six national teams and their respective captains in their 2022 World Cup qualification runs.

+Between June and September 2023, Lebanon took part in various friendly tournaments in preparation ahead of the upcoming 2023 Asian Cup.
+The team finished runners-up in the 2023 Intercontinental Cup – losing 2–0 to hosts India in the final, reached the semi-finals of the 2023 SAFF Championship – also losing to hosts India on penalties, and finished in third place in the 2023 King's Cup – defeating India 1–0.